WilliamY97/LearningJournal/Computer Science/Operating Systems.md

 - Resource Management, helps figure out which one of the hardware resources each application uses and how much.
 (Ex.
 Allocates memory)

 - Provide isolation and protection, make application's not access each other's memory,

+##Threads

+- Instance of an executing program (synonomous with "task" or "job")